 Even if your school has not had a Dux before, it can still participate in the scheme by nominating a Dux for this year.

 The official school Dux is traditionally the student who has the highest academic achievement of the Year 12 cohort.
 It is up to the discretion of your school whether this is decided based on results obtained up until the commencement of final HSC exams, or based on ATAR/IB scores achieved across the cohort, via nomination on behalf of the school, by the University of Sydney.

-Nominations for Dux students who are the highest ATAR/IB scorer will automatically be nominated by the University, on behalf of the school, if no nomination for a Dux is received by 5pm, 30 November 2018.
-Please note that only students who have applied for UAC by 11:59pm (AEST), Friday 7 December 2018 can be automatically nominated by the University.
-Interstate schools should take particular note of this.
+Nominations for Dux students who are the highest ATAR/IB scorer will automatically be nominated by the University, on behalf of the school, if no nomination for a Dux is received by 5pm, 29 November 2019.

 For answers to frequently ask questions about the scheme, please login to the Future Leaders Scheme application portal.
 If you do not have a login, please contact 1800 SYD UNI (793 864).